 - Buttons that easily drive action

-Just a few years ago you could hire a great programmer to get you on the first page of Google.
+Just a few years ago, you could hire a great programmer to get you on the first page of Google.
 Now, you need content marketers in addition to other marketing and web design elements to get there.
-That’s because the Google Algorithm that determines where your links show up in a customer’s search is complex and serves as a pattern for other search engines.
+That’s because the Google Algorithm that determines where your links show up in a customer’s search is sophisticated and serves as a pattern for other search engines.

 Here are a few things we know are in the algorithm:

 - value is assessed objectively based on shares, comments, and other social signals

 - value is also judged based on backlinks from other great websites to your content — buying backlinks or getting irrelevant backlinks will now hurt your SEO efforts